 The best places to get a personal loan are banks, credit unions and online lenders.
 The best place for you to get your personal loan is whichever lender will approve you for the best package of key terms: loan amount, interest rate, repayment period and fees.
 You can get a sense of which lender that will be by comparing personal loan offers and checking for pre-qualification, both of which are free and will not affect your credit.

-Best Places to Get a Personal Loan:
+Best Places to Get a Personal Loan in 2023

 Best Banks for Personal Loans

 One of the major draws to getting a personal loan from a bank is that they have branches.
 While you can apply online for most banks’ personal loans, you also can go into a branch if you want to make the process more personal.
 When you apply in a branch, you can have the help of a credit specialist to recommend the best loan and to walk you through the process.
 You may also find the funds delivery process speedier if you already have an existing checking or savings account at the bank.

 But banks have their drawbacks as well.
 Many major banks require fairly high minimum credit scores for approval, typically 660 or higher.
 Applicants with bad credit or no credit will often find themselves unable to get personal loans from banks.
 Some major banks, like Wells Fargo, PNC, Fifth Third Bank and Keybank, do offer secured personal loans, which are easier to get.
 But secured personal loans require the borrower to put up something valuable for collateral.

 When it comes to interest rates, they will vary greatly depending on your credit.
 But banks typically won’t charge more than 25%, and can have interest rates as low as 6% or so.

 Check out WalletHub’s complete review of the best banks for personal loans to learn more.

 - Connexus Credit Union

 - Georgia’s Own Credit Union